7: Pharmacologic Issues Across the Lifespan

 7.4 Lactation

-A large number of drugs are secreted into breast milk, but few are absolutely contraindicated.
+A large number of drugs are secreted into breast milk, but few are contraindicated.
 The potential effects of drugs on the infant are influenced by the amount of drug that reaches the infant’s circulation.
 Some drugs may not be absorbed or may be destroyed in the infant’s GI system.
 General recommendations for pharmacotherapy during lactation are: (1) postponing therapy until the infant is weaned, (2) administering the medication immediately after breastfeeding to maximize time in between feedings, (3) prescribing medications with a short half-life to reduce the drug exposure to the infant, (4) avoiding breastfeeding when the medication is at its peak, (5) selecting medications with high protein-binding properties as they are less likely to be secreted into breast milk, and (6) avoiding herbals and supplements that have not been reviewed with a provider.

 References:

 Fernandez, E., Perez, R., Hernandez, A., Tejada, P., Arteta, M., & Ramos, J. T. (2011).
-Factors and mechanisms for pharmacokinetic differences between pediatric population and adults.
-Pharmaceutics, 3(1), 53–72. https://doi.org/10.3390/pharmaceutics3010053
+Factors and mechanisms for pharmacokinetic differences between the pediatric population and adults.
+Pharmaceutics, 3(1), 53–72.
+NA [doi.org]

 This chapter, titled Pharmacologic Issues Across the Lifespan, is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Karen Vuckovic from Introduction to Pharmacology by Carl Rosow, David Standaert, & Gary Strichartz (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
 Figures by Riley Cutler.